Last updated

 1. Import your data in your new CRM

-Transitioning to a new CRM can be seamless if you start by importing your existing data.
-Export your current client and project details as a CSV file.
-This step ensures that all your important information is transferred without any loss, allowing you to continue your operations smoothly.
+Transitioning to a new CRM can be seamless for your 20-50 person agency if you start by importing existing data.
+Export your current client and project details as CSV files.
+This step ensures that all important information is transferred without loss, allowing your entire team to continue operations smoothly during the transition.

 2. Create your first pipeline

-Setting up your first pipeline is essential to track your projects and client interactions efficiently.
-For graphic designers, this could include stages like 'Lead Contacted', 'Proposal Sent', 'Design Phase', 'Feedback Received', and 'Project Completed'.
-Customizing these stages according to your specific workflow will help you manage your projects more effectively and keep your team on the same page.
+Setting up your first pipeline is essential for tracking projects and client interactions efficiently across your mid-sized team.
+For graphic design agencies with 20-50 employees, this could include stages like 'Lead Contacted', 'Proposal Sent', 'Design Phase', 'Feedback Received', and 'Project Completed'.
+Customizing these stages according to your agency's workflow helps manage multiple concurrent projects effectively.

 3. Onboard your team

-Once your CRM is set up, it's important to onboard your team to ensure everyone is familiar with the new system.
-Conduct training sessions to demonstrate how to use the CRM, highlighting features that are particularly beneficial for graphic designers, such as project tracking, client communication, and file sharing.
-A well-onboarded team will be more efficient and better equipped to leverage the CRM to improve client relationships and project outcomes.
+Once your CRM is set up, onboarding your 20-50 person team is critical for successful adoption.
+Conduct training sessions in smaller groups to demonstrate CRM usage, highlighting features particularly beneficial for mid-sized graphic design agencies, such as project tracking, team collaboration, and client communication tools.
+Well-trained teams are more efficient and better equipped to leverage the CRM for improved client relationships and project outcomes.

 The 5 best CRMs for graphic designers